Are you looking to add a beautiful Cuckoo Marans to your flock?

 Hopefully you have now found your Cuckoo Maran chicks.
 If possible you should ask the breeder about whether the chicks are an English variety, or a French variety.
 The English variety will have clean legs and a heavier build, making them easier to care for and more practical as a dual purpose breed.
 The French variety will put on less weight, and have feathered legs.

 The wait time might feel like forever once you choose a hatchery and a shipping date, but it won’t be long before the day comes when you can pick up your newly hatched Cuckoo Marans from your local post office.
 An exciting new adventure will begin once the Marans safely make it to your home.
-They will provide you with countless hours, and not to mention, chocolate brown eggs.
+They will provide you with countless hours of entertainment, and not to mention chocolate brown eggs.

 Let us know about your Cuckoo Maran chicks in the comments section below…